Syno: Structured Synthesis for Neural Operators: Background and Related Work

 \subsection{Program Synthesis}

 Program synthesis is an approach that automatically generates a program that complies with several \emph{specifications}, such as a set of input and output example pairs, or a set of assertions~\cite{gulwani2017program}.
 Theoretically speaking, the general concept of program synthesis can be applied to design new NN operators, but there exist several practical gaps.
-Traditional program synthesis only treated \emph{correctness} as the target, such as TF-Coder~\cite{shi2022tf} that synthesizes TensorFlow code to help programmers write correct code.
-But NN models, which are known to tolerate small errors, do not have a clear notion of correctness, while the goal is to improve inference accuracy.
-Also, existing program synthesis approaches can hardly scale, currently only limited to consider highly constrained program space.
+Traditional program synthesis only treated \emph{correctness} as the target, such as TF-Coder~\cite{shi2022tf} which synthesizes TensorFlow code to help programmers write correct code.
+But NN models, which are known to tolerate small errors, do not have a clear notion of correctness, while the goal is to improve inference accuracy and/or execution speed.
+Also, existing program synthesis approaches can hardly scale, currently limited to considering a highly constrained program space.
 The complexity of loop nests in typical NN operators is well beyond their capabilities.
 We discuss these challenges in more detail in \cref{sec:motiv}.

 $\alpha$NAS~\cite{jin2022neural} relaxed the correctness objective to apply goal-directed program synthesis for NAS.
 They applied transformations to subgraphs in the model, which could generate new operators beyond traditional NAS.
 But they are still constrained by traditional operators like convolutions and matmuls, so the potential of intra-operator program synthesis remains unexploited.
-As a result, their speedups were light, as \cref{sec:eval} will show.
-Ma et al.~\cite{ma2022searching}, on the other hand, pre-defined some fine-grained primitives common in traditional demosaicking pipelines to perform NAS, however they did not allow freely exploring new operators, either.
+As a result, their speedups were light, as \cref{sec:eval} will show. \citet{ma2022searching}, on the other hand, pre-defined some fine-grained primitives common in traditional demosaicking pipelines to perform NAS; however they did not allow freely exploring new operators, either.